identity-com/credential-commons/README.md

 * etc config file
 * user config file
 * environment's variables, in code (not recommended as you can push that to your repo)

-and consists of the following settings:

-* CIVIC_SEC_URL - Base endpoint address to the Civic Security Service, where you can register this lib as a client
-* CIVIC_ATTN_URL - Base endpoint address to the Civic Attestation Service
-* CIVIC_CLIENT_ID - The ID of this lib installation
-* CIVIC_CLIENT_XPUB - The public key used by this installation
-* CIVIC_CLIENT_XPRIV - The public key used by this installation
-* CIVIC_PASSPHASE - Civic User Wallet Passphrase. prefer setting this in code
-* CIVIC_KEYCHAIN - Civic User Wallet KEYCHAIN. prefer setting this in code
-* CLIENT_WALLET_ID - For revocation and verification functions, the BitGo Wallet ID (not the address)
-* CLIENT_WALLET_PASSPHRASE - For revocation and verification functions, the BitGo Wallet ID (not the xprv nor the use key card pdf, store that safely!)
-* CLIENT_ACCESS_TOKEN - BitGo access token to access wallets, must have the Admin property to the target wallet that will make spending

 There is an utility on cli folder, the configuration.js, just run it: